xiaoxiae/slama.dev/_posts/2022-10-16-masters-in-heidelberg.md

 ### Education

 The structure of your degree varies drastically from degree to degree.
-Some programmes (Cancer Biology) have a relatively predetermined schedule, while others (Computer Science) are more open.
+Some programmes have a relatively predetermined schedule, while others are more open.

 One thing that is a constant in all of this is [LSF](https://lsf.uni-heidelberg.de/), which is the central platform for organizing your education in Heidelberg.
-After reading through the handbook for your respective Master's degree, you should find the courses you'd like to sign up for in `Veranstaltungen > Vorlesungsverzeichnis`.
+After reading through the handbook for your respective Master's degree, you should find the courses you'd like to sign up for in the course catalogue.
-For each course, there is usually a sign-up link, leading to one of the many platforms used ([Müesli](muesli.mathi.uni-heidelberg.de/), [Moodle](https://moodle.uni-heidelberg.de/login/index.php), [Mampf](https://mampf.uni-heidelberg.de), etc.).
+For each course, there is usually a sign-up link, leading to one of the many e-learning platforms used ([Müsli](https://muesli.mathi.uni-heidelberg.de/), [Moodle](https://moodle.uni-heidelberg.de/login/index.php), [Mampf](https://mampf.uni-heidelberg.de), etc.).